Otavalo Ecuador: Otavalo Market Guide + Best Things To Do

 While day trips to Otavalo are popular, I’ve always had my best experiences in Otavalo arriving on Friday afternoon or evening, spending the night, and waking up early to get to the market on Saturday.

-By spending at least one night in Otavalo, you’ll also have the opportunity to visit some incredible sights and experience some of the other best things to do in Otavalo:
+By arriving in Otavalo on Friday night, you’ll be able to beat a lot of the visitors coming to Otavalo for a day trip from Quito, and have a relaxed morning.
+You’ll also have the opportunity to visit some incredible sights and experience some of the other best things to do in Otavalo:

 • Laguna Cuicocha Volcanic Crater Lake